Made with

 Diagrams mean nothing

-Second is a third dimension
+Second is a Third Dimension

 Diagrams mean nothing

-Or using gradients.
 Here we have an impression of a 3D picture, but it does not have any additional value.
 It’s just decoration.
 And as it normally happens with decoration, the graph has lost a lot of its readability.
 Never place text on a gradient.
 Of course, if you want, it could be read easily.

 Diagrams Mean Nothing *

-Note how fast you can find endings of each chain colored in yellow.
+Note how fast you can find the endings of each chain colored in yellow.
 This schema may be a bit overcolored and colors are too saturated.
 Anyway, color layering works well.

-• Use colors in from palette
+• Use colors from the palette.

-• Max 3-4 colors
+• Using 3-4 colors maximally is recommended.

 TEN RELATED HOW TO's: